Disporum

 Disporum Species and Varietals

 The genus Disporum is a member of the plant family Colchicaceae and includes about 20 species.
+Species were once included under the genus Drapiezia, and US native species that were once included in this genus were moved to Prosartes.
 Chinese Fairy Bells grows best in zones 4-9 and 14-17.
 To find your zone, click here: Zone Map.

 Disporum megalanthum This species is native to central China and produces a plant that reaches about 2 feet tall at maturity.
 White to cream-colored flowers are bell-shaped and nodding, and deciduous leaves are glossy and bright green.
 This is a woodland-environment plant that prefers rich neutral to acidic soil. |